 Comment: A variety of subspecific grouping may be identified within the members of a single virus species.
-These may be described as viruses with alternative names (e.g. blackeye cowpea mosaic virus and peanut stripe virus, which are both classified in the species Bean common mosaic virus, genus Potyvirus, family Potyviridae), or as serotypes, genotypes, clades, strains, variants, isolates etc. Naming of such entities is not the responsibility of the ICTV but of international specialty groups.
+These may be described as viruses with alternative names (e.g. blackeye cowpea mosaic virus and peanut stripe virus, which are both classified in the species Bean common mosaic virus, genus Potyvirus, family Potyviridae), or as serotypes, genotypes, clades, strains, variants, isolates, etc. Naming of such entities is not the responsibility of the ICTV but of international specialty groups.
 It is the responsibility of ICTV Study Groups to consider how these entities may best be classified into species.

-3.4
+3.5

-Artificially created viruses and laboratory hybrid viruses will not be given taxonomic consideration.
+Artificially created and laboratory hybrid MGEs will not be given taxonomic consideration.
 Their classification will be the responsibility of acknowledged international specialist groups.

 Limitations